mcdemarco/the-new-kitchen-cookbook/appetizers/frico.md

 ## Directions

+1. Preheat oven to 350°.
+2. Line a cookie sheet with parchment paper.
+3. Grate cheese.
-Grate cheese.
-Cover a cookie sheet with parchment paper.
-Arrange cheese in several piles on paper.
-Bake six to eight minutes at 350°.
+4. Arrange cheese in several piles on paper.
+5. Bake six to eight minutes.